nicoandrade/sense-html/README.md

 3. Open `./src/index.html` in your editor (VS Code recommended) and start editing!

-Then to publish your changes just use the `build` command
+Then to publish your changes to the `./dist` folder, which is the folder you have to use in production, just use the `build` command

 ```bash
 npm run build